wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-secure-teams-voice-functionality/includes/2-configure-calling-policies.md

 Here, you'll learn how to use calling policies in Teams to control telephony in your company.

 ## Create a custom calling policy
-Follow these steps to create a custom calling policy.
+Follow these steps to create a custom calling policy:

 1. Sign into the [Teams admin center](https://admin.teams.microsoft.com).
 1. In the left navigation of the Teams admin center, go to **Voice > Calling policies**.